Mathics3/Mathics3-development-guide/docs/code-overview/parsing/precedence-parsing.rst

 Griffith.
 It also appears in the code in markdown format in the module ``mathics.code.parser``.

-The Mathics parser is an operator precedence parser that implements the precedence climbing method.
+The Mathics3 parser is an operator precedence parser that implements the precedence climbing method.
 The AST (Abstract Syntax Tree) produced after parsing is a kind of
 `M-expression <https://en.wikipedia.org/wiki/M-expression>`__ which is